 - Garnish - add a lemon twist to the rim of the glass instead of garnishing with sliced plums.

-If you want this gin sour cocktail to be a bit sweeter or a bit sourer, adjust the amount of plum ginger simple syrup and lemon juice to your taste.
+If you want this gin sour cocktail to be a bit sweeter or sourer, adjust the amount of plum ginger simple syrup and lemon juice to your taste.

-- Plums - I haven't tried this with other stone fruit, such as peaches or nectarines.
+- Plums - I haven't tried this with other stone fruits, such as peaches or nectarines.

 - Ginger - omit the ginger and make plum simple syrup.